Skip to main content

 Product requirements doc vs. functional specifications

 A functional specifications document describes what a product does and how users interact with it.
-This form gives designers and engineers a point of reference for their goals.
-In some cases, managers include functional specifications in their PRD.
+It gives designers and engineers a clear reference point.
+In some cases, teams include functional specifications directly in their PRD.

 Agile product requirements documents

-The agile methodology is an approach to development focused on fast-paced production over pre-planning.
-Agile teams work in short dev cycles called sprints.
+The agile methodology is an iterative approach to development that favors working software over heavy upfront planning.
+Agile teams work in short development cycles called sprints.
 This approach ensures that teams can continuously develop new products and updates.
 That said, agile teams still need to track requirements before a sprint.

-Agile PRDs take the shape of nonlinear task boards, giving developers more flexibility in how they achieve goals.
+Agile PRDs often look more like task boards than traditional documents, giving developers more flexibility in how they achieve goals.
 They also use agile-specific elements to organize development:

 • Themes: An agile theme is a strategic initiative or company-wide objective.
 Themes reflect the core purpose and business context for your product.